QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 This theorem is used frequently in statistics to obtain the asymptotic distribution of estimators --- many of which can be expressed as functions of sample means.

-(These kinds of results are often said to use the "delta method").
+(These kinds of results are often said to use the "delta method")

 The proof is based on a Taylor expansion of :math:`g` around the point :math:`\mu`.